uka-aidev/virtual-personality-structure/README.md

   Introduction to the background, purpose, and foundational philosophy of VPS.

 - [02: Core Structure](02_Core_Structure.md)
-  Overview of the VPS architecture and its three core components: Marshall, Echo, and Shell.
+  Breakdown of the VPS architecture and its three core components: Marshall, Echo, and Shell.

 ### 10: Modules
 - `11: Marshall`